 When Does An Insurer Have a Right to Subrogate?

-A Helpful Guide For How to Determine and Understand the Rights and Duties of Insurers and Insureds Within Subrogation Claims
+How to Determine and Understand the Rights and Duties of Insurers and Insureds Within Subrogation Claims

 After an insurance company, the "insurer", makes payment of a claim to, or on behalf of, a client, the "insured", for a claim that was made by the insured and involving a loss that arose due to wrongful conduct of another person, a "third party", generally, the insurer obtains rights to recover the monies paid out by litigating, in a process called subrogation, as against the third party.